 In 2014 I hit a metaphorical brick wall.
 I wanted to do something different but not set up another company on my own.
 So I went back to school to get some qualifications I didn’t get as a young man, since running a company was more important.
 In Finland, where I now live, having the right bit of paper can often trump real-world experience.

-It is fair to say I’ve got the academic bug, new fire in my stomach, and this has also enabled me to refocus future developments.
+It is fair to say I’ve got the academic bug, a new fire in my stomach, and this has also enabled me to refocus future developments.
 That said, I cannot leave journalism and the media entirely behind.
 I can combine academia with my other business, communications and media experiences.
 I can even, with limited availability, help others when they have an interesting challenge or two.